aayushchugh/repository-commander/README.md

 A Github app that lets you automate your basic tasks by automatically adding labels to your pull requests and using `/` commands in your comments to do some nice stuff like approving and merging pull requests.

-## :warning:

-This repository is archived because the webhook service that is used by this app is not working anymore.
-If you want to use this app then you can host the webhook server on your own and use this app.

 ## Features

 -   Automatically add labels to pull requests eg:- `Approved`, `Merged`